 8. Under Cabinet Lighting

 Last, but not least, under cabinet lighting not only updates your cabinets, but makes it so much easier to see what you’re doing.
-To cover the most area, use strips of LED lights.
+To cover the most area, use strips of LED lights, like THESE.
 You can find kits in the lighting section of your home improvement store.

 You don’t have to live with ugly cabinets.
 These DIY updates are easy and affordable.
 What are you waiting for?
 Start making plans to update those outdated cabinets this weekend.